matiashoyld/verbo/README.md

    - If you get authentication errors:
      - Verify your Clerk API keys
      - Ensure all required Clerk environment variables are set

+   - If you get AI integration errors:
+     - Check your Google AI API key
+     - Verify the API key has access to Gemini 2.0 Flash Thinking

    - If you get TypeScript errors:
      - Run `npm run typecheck` to see detailed errors